JoKneeMo/unimus-docker/README.md

 **Important:** For properties containing hyphens (e.g. `discovery-disabled`), you must use a hyphen in the environment variable name.
 This works in Docker Compose but may not be supported by all shells if running manually.

-#### Disabling Features
+#### Disabling Unimus Server Features
-Common use cases for disabling specific Unimus features:
+Common use cases for disabling specific Unimus Server features:

 | Variable | Property | Description |
 |---|---|---|